-Is Catnip Safe for My Cat?
-Can I Give Them too Much?
+Is Catnip Safe for Cats & Can I Give Them Too Much

 Cats love catnip.
 It’s literally named after cats because they love it so much.
 But how much catnip is too much, and is it completely safe?
 Owning a cat comes with a lot of new things to consider.
 So, before you fill your head with catnip conspiracy theories, it’s important to know up front that it’s perfectly safe and non-addictive for your kitty.